Dypsis - Areca palm: how to grow and care for it

 Diseases and physiological disorders

-Root rot: excess water and poor drainage are the main causes of this issue, which manifests as wilting foliage and roots turning black and soft.
+• Root rot: excess water and poor drainage are the main causes of this issue, which manifests as wilting foliage and roots turning black and soft.
 To save the plant, repot it in a well-draining substrate, remove damaged roots, and space out watering.

-Propagation of Dypsis: Methods and Advice
+Propagation of Dypsis: Methods and Tips

 Sowing is the primary technique used to propagate a Dypsis, although germination is often slow and requires patience.

-- Preparing the seeds: The seeds should be cleaned and soaked for 24 to 48 hours in warm water to soften the shell and stimulate germination.
+2. Seed Preparation: The seeds should be cleaned and soaked for 24 to 48 hours in warm water to soften the shell and stimulate germination.

 Once the seedlings are sufficiently developed, they can be transplanted into individual pots and grown like mature plants.

-Dividing clumps: Only for certain species
+Dividing Clumps: Only for Certain Species

 For cespitose Dypsis, like Dypsis lutescens, which form multiple trunks from the base, it is sometimes possible to divide the plant.
 However, this technique is delicate, as the roots are often very imbricate.

-Division steps:
+Division Steps:

 How to showcase an Areca palm?

 The Dypsis fits perfectly into bright and spacious interiors, adding a touch of exoticism and a soothing tropical atmosphere.
-It thrives particularly well in bohemian, Scandinavian, modern or urban jungle settings, where its airy foliage softens lines and structures spaces.
+It thrives particularly well in bohemian, Scandinavian, modern, or urban jungle settings, where its airy foliage softens lines and structures spaces.

 A large woven basket enhances the Dypsis!